 From Manufacturing to Design: An Essay on the Work of Kim B. Clark

-Executive Summary — The interdisciplinary research of economist Kim Clark, former dean of Harvard Business School and now President of Brigham Young University-Idaho, occupies a unique place in management scholarship for three reasons.
+Overview — The interdisciplinary research of economist Kim Clark, former dean of Harvard Business School and now President of Brigham Young University-Idaho, occupies a unique place in management scholarship for three reasons.
 First, he tended to focus on little known and under-appreciated management groups such as manufacturing managers, product development managers, and product and process architects.
 Thus, he directly positioned himself outside the "traditional" management disciplines of strategy, finance, marketing, and organizational behavior.
 Second, he swam against the academic tide by recognizing the power of comparative and longitudinal field studies.
 Third, he sought frameworks beyond his own field in design theory, the engineering sciences, and finance.
 This paper reviews his research contributions over almost thirty years.
 Key concepts include:

 - Throughout his career, Clark has brought fresh insights to old questions and opened up new territories of research.